correa21/NXP-Simtemp-Challenge/docs/DESIGN.md

 - **Critical Bug Discovered:** An early design would update config variables inside the lock but perform timer manipulations (hrtimer_start) outside the lock.
 This led to a race condition and subsequent kernel crash.
 - **Solution:** All functions that modify the timer state or access the configuration variables **must be protected by spin_lock_irqsave / spin_unlock_irqrestore** to serialize access against the high-priority timer interrupt.

+### **2.4.
+Security and Permissions**

+The current user-space application uses `sudo` subprocess calls to write to sysfs for simplicity during the evaluation phase.
+In a production environment, this would be replaced by a **udev rule** (e.g., `KERNEL=="simtemp", MODE="0666"`) to grant the user group write access to the device attributes without elevated privileges.

 ## **3\.
 Scaling and Performance Analysis**